isomerpages/moe-westspringsec/_character-excellence/Co Curricular Activities/Guitar Ensemble.md

 *   Weekly Practice on Friday from 1430 to 1730.

-*   Took Part in the annual sec one orientation programme.
+*   Took Part in the annual Secondary One Orientation Programme.

 *   Performed for the school during the post SYF showcase.

-*   Took part in the Singapore Youth Festival Art Presentation (SYF) for Guitar Ensemble on 12th April 2023.
+*   Singapore Youth Festival Art Presentation (SYF) for Guitar Ensemble on 12th April 2023.